Isidro Fabela: International roles

 Foreign Relations for the government of Venustiano Carranza from 1913 to 1915.
 In this capacity he is often cited as acting as a censor for Carranza, filtering who can see him, and under what conditions, as well as what questions the press could ask of Carranza.
 Fabela was noted as defending the death of William S. Benton, a foreign citizen and land owner who was executed by Rodolfo Fierro under orders of then General Pancho Villa: "Benton tried to assassinate Gen. Francisco Villa at Ciudad Juárez, but, owing to the energy with which Gen. Villa acted, he was able to disarm him himself" Defending Villa's action and the governments lack of response.
 In addition to Secretary of Foreign Relations, Fabela was the Special Diplomat to Italy and Spain in 1915.
 The following year he was selected as Minister to Argentina, Brazil, Chile, and Uruguay.
 From 1918 to 1920 Fabela served as Special Ambassador to Argentina.

 In 1937 Fabela was chosen as the Mexican Delegate to the International Office of Labor at the League of Nations where he served until 1940.
 In 1938 as Minister and voice of the Mexican Delegation, he denounced the annexation of Austria by Nazi Germany.

 From 1937 to 1940 Isidro Fabela was head of the Mexican Delegation to the League of Nations in Geneva.
 In this capacity, he presented on behalf of the Mexican Foreign Minister Eduardo Hay on March 19, 1938, formulated by him, an official note of protest against the occupation of Austria by the troops of the German Wehrmacht.
 Mexico was the only country in the world to officially protest against the "connection" designated annexation of Austria before the League of Nations.

-To commemorate this act, after the war, in the Viennese district of Leopoldstadt, a promenade in the UNO-City complex, where the Vienna headquarters of the United Nations is located, was named after him.
+To commemorate this act, after the war, in the Viennese district of Donaustadt, a promenade in the UNO-City complex, where the Vienna headquarters of the United Nations is located, was named after him.
 Fabela is next to Gilberto Bosques, the savior of numerous Austrian persecuted during the Nazi era, the second Mexican diplomat, to bestow this honor.

 While in Geneva, Fabela also challenged the ways by which the League principle of non-intervention was being applied in the Spanish Civil War, arguing that a clear distinction should be made between the perpetrators and victims of aggression, and that the Spanish Republic deserved international support.

 After the Second World War, in Mexico while serving as the senator from Mexico State (Estado de México), Fabela was appointed to the position of Judge for the International Court of Justice in 1946; he served in this capacity until 1952.